 Lee C. Bollinger became Columbia University’s nineteenth president in 2002 and is the longest serving Ivy League president.
 Under his leadership, Columbia stands again at the very top rank of great research universities, distinguished by comprehensive academic excellence, historic institutional development, an innovative and sustainable approach to global engagement, and unprecedented levels of alumni involvement and financial stability.

-|President Bollinger teaching a Law School class devoted to questions raised in his recent book, Uninhibited, Robust, and Wide-Open: A Free Press for a New Century|
+|President Bollinger teaching a Law School class devoted to questions raised in his book, Uninhibited, Robust, and Wide-Open: A Free Press for a New Century|

-From November 1996 to 2002, Bollinger was the President of the University of Michigan at Ann Arbor, where he had also served as a law professor and dean of the Law School.
+From November 1996 to 2002, Bollinger was the President of the University of Michigan at Ann Arbor, where he also had served as a law professor and dean of the Law School.

 Bollinger has received the National Humanitarian Award from the National Conference for Community and Justice and the National Equal Justice Award from the NAACP Legal Defense and Educational Fund for his leadership on affirmative action.
 He also received the Clark Kerr Award, the highest award conferred by the faculty of the University of California, Berkeley, for his service to higher education, especially on matters of freedom of speech and diversity.
 He is the recipient of numerous honorary degrees from universities in this country and abroad.

 Bollinger is a director of Graham Holdings Company (formerly The Washington Post Company), serves as a member of the Pulitzer Prize Board, and is a Trustee of The Kresge Foundation.